messageformat/messageformat/README.md

 A [PEG.js] parser for [ICU MessageFormat] strings – part of [messageformat].
 Outputs an AST defined by [parser.pegjs].

-The generated parser function takes two parameters, first the string to be parsed, and a second optional parameter `options`, an object with the following possible keys:
+The generated `parse(src, [options])` function takes two parameters, first the string to be parsed, and a second optional parameter `options`, an object with the following possible keys:

 - `cardinal` and `ordinal` – Arrays of valid plural categories for the current locale, used to validate `plural` and `selectordinal` keys.
 If these are